CBPFGMS/cbpfgms.github.io/pbifdc/README.md

 **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values:

 - `"true"`: the SVG will stretch to the width of the element containing the code snippet.
-- `"false"`: the SVG will be created with a fixed size, which is 1130px width by 698px height.
+- `"false"`: the SVG will be created with a fixed size, which is 900px wide.

 Note: On Internet Explorer this parameter will default to `"false"`, meaning that the SVG will not be responsive.